dward2/BME547/Resources/Git/GitCommands.md

 `git clone https://github.com/<GitHubName>/<RepoName>.git [LocalFolderName]` where `<GitHubName>` is your GitHub username and `<RepoName>` is the name of the repository on GitHub.  `[LocalFolderName]` is optional and supplies the name of the local folder to be created.
-If omited, the `<RepoName>` is used for the local folder name.
+If omitted, the `<RepoName>` is used for the local folder name.
 Enter this command in the folder in which you want to create a subfolder that will contain the git repository.
 This is different than `git init` which you edit within the desired git folder.